fable-community/fable-pack-example/README.md

 Media, can be anything.
 Anime, manga, game, football leauge, boy band.

-To add a media yo your pack it needs to be defined under `media.new`, like this:
+To add a media to your pack it needs to be defined under `media.new`, like this:

 ```json
 "media": {